geb/geb-talks/talks/totally/src/slides/05-page-objects.md

 ## Just good programming

 It's the application of trusted principles; encapsulation and reuse.
 Not new at all, but new to the world of web testing/automation.

-Not just about modelling “pages”.
-It's about modelling all kinds of things in the domain of a user's actions online.

-Just giving symbolic names to page content is a great start.
+Traditional browser automation focussed on the page document structure.

+    $("form.contact-details input[type=submit]").click()

+Page objects abstract from this, focussing on _user_ concepts.

+    somePage.submitButton().click()

+When done well, introduces the lexicon of the application into the tests/scripts (e.g. books, people, orders).

+    orders[0].lineItems[2].price == 2.00

 ## Browser has-a Page

-    Browser.drive {
     to GoogleHomePage
     search.forTerm "wikipedia"
     at GoogleResultsPage
     assert firstResultLink.text() == "Wikipedia"
     firstResultLink.click()
     waitFor { at WikipediaPage }
-    }

 The `to()` and `click()` methods are changing the underlying page.